 Cryptocurrencies, in their traditional sense, refer to the general digital cryptographic currency that can be used for payments on the distributed blockchain.

 In contrast, a crypto token refers to a particular subset of cryptocurrencies that are often both fungible and tradable assets or utilities.
-They are often launched through an Initial Coin Offering (ICO) or a Security Token Offering (STO) and are distributed to investors that have helped fund the offering.
+They are often launched through an Initial Coin Offering (ICO) or a Security Token Offering (STO) and distributed to investors who have helped fund the offering.

 Utility tokens and others are often given to investors during an ICO, and security tokens are specifically given during an STO.

-The main point is that it can fulfill more than a currency role within the system it’s used in.
+The main point is that it can fulfil more than a currency role within the system it’s used in.

-Furthermore, many tend to be restricted to the particular platform within which they are based.
-Unlike “regular” cryptocurrencies that can be used externally of any particular platform.
+Furthermore, many tend to be restricted to the particular platform they are based on, unlike “regular” cryptocurrencies that can be used externally on any particular platform.

 Differences In Crypto Tokens

 There are two broad classes of crypto tokens, namely, fungible tokens and non-fungible tokens.

 Fungibility refers to the quality of a token being indistinguishable from the next token, thereby making it useful as a unit of value.
 Cryptocurrencies, as exchange currencies, must be indistinguishable from each other in terms of value and rarity for the ecosystem to work.
 This is the same for fiat currencies.

 In contrast, non-fungible tokens are all unique.
 This implies that there isn’t a standard value assigned to every token in the ecosystem, making it difficult or impossible to exchange with each other.
 Each of these tokens, therefore, represents unique and distinctive information connoting ownership of a sort.
 Therefore, these crypto tokens are used to prove identity or ownership.